webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 ### Periodic State Saving

 When the `--saveState` is set to always, Browsertrix Crawler will also save the state automatically during the crawl, as set by the `--saveStateInterval` setting.
 The crawler will keep the last `--saveStateHistory` save states and delete older ones.
 This provides extra backup, in the event that the crawl fails unexpectedly or is not terminated via Ctrl-C, several previous crawl states are still available.

+## Crawl Interruption Options

+Browsertrix Crawler has different crawl interruption modes, and does everything it can to ensure the WARC data written is always valid when a crawl is interrupted.
+The following are three interruption scenarios:

+### 1. Graceful Shutdown

+Initiated when a single SIGINT (Ctrl+C) or SIGTERM (`docker kill -s SIGINT`, `docker kill -s SIGTERM`, `kill`) signal is received.

+The crawler will attempt to finish current pages, finish any pending async requests, write all WARCS, generate WACZ files and finish other post-processing, save state from Redis, and then exit.

+### 2. Less-Graceful, Quick Shutdown

+If a second SIGINT / SIGTERM is received, the crawler will close the browser immediately, interrupting any on-going network requests.
+Any asynchronous fetching will not be finished.
+However, anything in the WARC queue will be written and WARC files will be flushed.
+WACZ files and other post-processing will not be generated, but the current state from Redis will still be saved if enabled (see above).
+WARC records should be fully finished and WARC files should be valid, though they may not contain all the data for the pages being processed during the interruption.

+### 3. Violent / Immediate Shutdown

+If a crawler is killed, eg. with SIGKILL signal (`docker kill`, `kill -9`), the crawler container / process will be immediately shut down.
+It will not have a chance to finish any WARC files, and there is no guarantee that WARC files will be valid, but the crawler will of course exit right away.

+### Recommendations

+It is recommended to gracefully stop the crawler by sending a SIGINT or SIGTERM signal, which can be done via Ctrl+C or `docker kill -s SIGINT <containerid>`.
+Repeating the command will result in a faster, slightly less-graceful shutdown.
+Using SIGKILL is not recommended except for last resort, and only when data is to be discarded.

+Note: When using the crawler in the Browsertrix app / in Kubernetes general, stopping a crawl / stopping a pod always results in option #1 (sending a single SIGTERM signal) to the crawler pod(s)